kentcdodds/old-kentcdodds.com/content/blog/compose-render-props/index.md

 author: Kent C. Dodds
 description: _One of the reasons I'm so excited about render props_
 keywords:
-  - JavaScript
+  - javascript
-  - React
+  - react
-  - Render Props
+  - render props
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [rawpixel.com](https://unsplash.com/photos/noorSVMhuPU) on